justdiver/meraki-to-palo-user-id/README.md

 Next, you need a Palo Alto API key, and we need to push the XML file to the firewall.
 You can find info on getting your Palo Alto API key here: https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key  Doublecheck your API key lifetime. https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/firewall-administration/manage-firewall-administrators/configure-administrative-accounts-and-authentication/configure-api-key-lifetime  I do not recommend an infinite lifetime, but you can set it to whatever you want.

 API key in hand, we can plug this into another Python script to do the actual push.  pa-post-api.py in this repo.
 If you've done everything correct, you can hop over to the Monitor tab on your firewall and check the user-id mappings.
 You can filter this with `( datasourcename eq XMLAPI )` to show just the user-ids that came from the API (in case you have other sources as well).

+## Step 4

+Automate.
+I created batch files to call each of these scripts, and scheduled them in Windows Task Scheduler to run 3 times a day.
+This is sufficient for my needs.
+I have them staggered about 10 minutes apart.
+If you need to run more often, or your scripts take longer to run, modify as needed.
+There are plenty of resources online detailing how to schedule a python script as a batch file, so I won't go into detail on this.

+# Final

+Using the above, I am able to get ~2200 users out of my Meraki dashboard, parse them into a useable XML, and then import them into my Palo Alto.
+There are probably better ways to achieve this, there are probably cleaner scripts, but I couldn't find a single page detailing this process from start to finish.
+If you have suggestions on how to improve this, please do let me know.
+I'm always willing how to do something better/faster from someone that knows more than me.